Xvezda/dotfiles/README.md

 ## Platforms
 - Linux (Confirmed on Ubuntu 16.04)
-- Mac OS X (Confirmed on MacOS Mojave 10.14.5)
+- Mac OS X, macOS 10 (Confirmed on MacOS Mojave 10.14.5)
 - Windows (Confirmed on Insider Preview Build 18995)
     - WSL 2
     - Msys2 (May have some compatibility issue)